AICONSlab/MIRACL/docs/install-docker.md

 xhost -
 ```

-Alternative, you could [manually add only your user](https://www.x.org/archive/X11R6.8.1/doc/xhost.1.html) to the list of authorized clients:
+The above will enable/disable access for all users.
+If this is not the desired behavior, access can be granted in a more [fine grained manner](https://www.x.org/archive/X11R6.8.1/doc/xhost.1.html).

+Example:

 ```
-$ xhost +SI:localuser:youruser
+xhost +SI:localsuer:<yourusername>
 ```

-(replace `youruser` with your user name)
+(replace `<yourusername>` with the actual user name of your host system)

+### Q: I cannot run X or Y with Docker because of permission denied errors:

+If you have not set up a Docker user you might need to run Docker commands with `sudo`.

 ### Q: Processes that require TrackVis or Diffusion Toolkit are not working:

 Because of their respective licenses, we could not include TackVis or Diffusion Toolkit in our Docker image directly.
 Please download and install them on you host machine using their [installation guide](http://trackvis.org/docs/?subsect=installation).
+After they have been successfully installed, mount a volume to your MIRACL Docker container that contains the binary folder for TackVis and Diffusion Toolkit.
+The last step is to add the binaries to your `$PATH` within your MIRACL Docker container.

 ### Q: I need to install or make changes to apps in the MIRACL container but my user is not authorized to do so:

 The user in the container is the user of your host machine.
 This is done to avoid issues with the MIRACL GUI and X11.
 If you need to make changes that require sudo privileges, just log out of your container and log back in as root:

 ```
-$ docker exec -it -u root mgoubran/miracl bash
+$ docker exec -it -u root miracl bash
 ```

 After making your changes, log out and log back in with your regular user:

 ```
-$ docker exec -it mgoubran/miracl bash
+$ docker exec -it miracl bash
 ```

 ### Q: I do not want to create the image using the provided script:

 You can build the image yourself, not using the script we provide.
 However, the build script makes sure that the GUI version of MIRACL works with Docker and it is therefore recommended to use it.

-If you want to build the image yourself, first uncomment all lines in the Dockerfile between `#STARTUNCOMMENT#` and `#STOPUNCOMMENT#`.
-Now run:
+Build the image with:

 ```
 $ docker build -t mgoubran/miracl .